Posted on November 29, 2013 and last updated on June 12, 2024

 As you walk into the preserve from the parking area, you walk along what appear to be manmade canals and waterways?
 They’re quite pretty.
 A friend of mine dug up this historical information on the preserve (from a town report): Beavers built a dam on Collins Brook in the 1940s, according to the Cummings family who farmed the land there for many years, flooding almost 30 acres.
 In the 1960s, the Cummings, “like many farmers in the area,” began offering recreational opportunities on their property, including installing a small railroad and stocking the lake with trout.
 When the Cummings sold the property, it was converted into a campground until the town purchased it in 2002.

 Directions: To get there, take Route 136 north of I-295.
 At the blinking yellow light, turn right onto Route 125 (Wardtown Road).
 Drive 2.4 miles to a blue Florida Lake sign on the right.
 Follow the dead-end access road to the parking area.
-There is an additional parking area, for several cars, off Baker Road.
+There is an additional parking area, for several cars, off Baker Road that is less well used.